-These areas should have an abundance of amenities of restaurants, culture, entertainment, shopping, sports, and recreation, with unobtrusive parking, and other services within walkable distances along greenway streets and open-space plazas.
+These areas should have an abundance of amenities including restaurants, culture, entertainment, shopping, sports, and recreation, with unobtrusive parking, and other services within walkable distances along Complete Streets and open-space plazas, pocket parks/parklets and other public gathering spaces.
 Such areas foster connections that prove beneficial in a modern society that many find isolating, especially with greater proportions of people working and living in remote environments.